DRuXT/druxt.js/docs/nuxt/content/guide/client.md

 # DruxtClient

-The DruxtClient is the communication layer between Nuxt and the Drupal JSON:API.

-It provides methods to get JSON:API Resources and Collection of resources from the Drupal server using the [Axios](https://www.npmjs.com/package/axios) library.
+The **DruxtClient** serves as the communication layer between Nuxt and the Drupal JSON:API.
+It provides methods to fetch JSON:API resources and collections from your Drupal server using the [Axios](https://www.npmjs.com/package/axios) library.

 ## Setup

-The Client requires the `baseUrl` for your Drupal backend:
+To use the DruxtClient, you need to initialize it with the `baseUrl` of your Drupal backend:

 ```js
 const { DruxtClient } = require('druxt')
 const druxt = new DruxtClient('https://demo-api.druxtjs.org')
 ```

-It also provides an options object to configure the client:
+You can also configure the client using an options object.
+For example, you can set custom headers or specify a different JSON:API endpoint:

 ```js
 const druxt = new DruxtClient('https://demo-api.druxtjs.org', {